magomimmo/modern-cljs/doc/tutorial-16.md

 [clojurescript.test][4] testing lib with the goal of being a maximal port of `clojure.test` to CLJS.

-The motivation he gives us in the [Why Paragraph][5] of the lib is the same we articulated for our `modern-cljs.shopping.validators` namespace.
+The motivation he gave in the [Why Paragraph][5] of the lib is the same we articulated for our `modern-cljs.shopping.validators` namespace.

 > I want to be able to write portable tests to go along with my
 > portable Clojure[Script], and clojure.test's model is Good Enough